sara-sabr/ITStrategy/Strategies/ITVision.md

 ## 1. Digital Services

-All of [ESDC's services](https://www.canada.ca/en/employment-social-development/corporate/portfolio/service-canada/programs.html) are delivered through technology with a large majority running on the public cloud to seek benefits of rapid elasticity, broad internet access, and up to date security patching.
+All of [ESDC's services](https://www.canada.ca/en/employment-social-development/corporate/portfolio/service-canada/programs.html) are delivered through technology with a large majority running on the public cloud to seek benefits of [rapid elasticity, broad internet access, and up to date security patching](https://doi.org/10.6028/NIST.SP.800-145).

 Artificial Intelligence is being used to drastically [reduce toil](https://landing.google.com/sre/sre-book/chapters/eliminating-toil/), enable auto-enrolment by design, provide insights for service innovation, while ensuring ethical use of [automated decision-making](https://tbs-sct.gc.ca/pol/doc-eng.aspx?id=32592).
 Artificial Intelligence is a shared expertise between the Chief Information Officer (CIO, responsible for the technology), and the Chief Data Officer (CDO, responsible for data scientists and management).

-User Experiences (websites, web applications, and mobile applications) is **rarely** provided by ESDC.
+Human Interfaces that citizens interact with (e.g. websites, web applications, and mobile applications) are **rarely** provided by ESDC.
 Instead, ESDC does not compete with the private sector and seeks to leverage it to drastically improve its connectivity with citizens and [promote Canadian innovation and skills](https://www.theglobeandmail.com/business/commentary/article-the-essentials-for-canadas-digital-economy/).
 ESDC makes use of the public and private industries such as job promoting websites, banks, and employers, to offer its services via APIs (see [2.
 Open and accessible](#2-Open-and-accessible)).
 ESDC establishing terms of service and conditions with private industries to assure its services are always accessible and do not have barriers for users with disabilities.
+ESDC contributes to the [OneGC vision](https://gccollab.ca/groups/profile/154708/enonegc-ungcfrungc) by leveraging Government of Canada's user interfaces instead of creating its own.

 IT is seen as a critical partner in service design and delivery, having a seat at the table as much as the Chief Data Office (CDO) and the Service's strategic direction.
 IT's credibility to deliver has been achieved by automating much of its internal development processes when it adopted DevOps.